yvann-ba/ComfyUI_Yvann-Nodes/README.md

-### **With this pack, you can analyze audio, extract drums and vocal tracks, and use this information to create audio-reactive animations in your ComfyUI workflows**
+### **With this pack of Nodes, you can analyze audio, extract drums and vocal tracks, and use this information to create audio-reactive animations in your ComfyUI workflows**
 ---

 **`Audio Analysis 🔊`**